Artificer

 Scribe

-You have an affinity to channel magic through scrips and runes.
-The catalyst takes the form of scrolls and written enchantments.
-Once some one uses the catalyst scroll, you have to draw and write a new one.
+You have an affinity for channeling magic through scrips and runes.
+The catalyst takes the form of scrolls, runes, and inscribed enchantments.
+Once someone uses the catalyst scroll, you have to draw and write a new one.

 Catalyst bonus: You are able to add your proficiency modifier to attack and save DC even if you haven't prepared the spell, but you still have to have it in your spell book.